 - will learn and grow as a human being and make lifelong friends

-There is so much to do at St. Mike's that you'll keep yourself busy even if you're not a skier.
-Our students have low-cost access to the shows at the Flynn Performing Arts Center; they volunteer; go downtown; join clubs and theater production; play intramural sports; explore with the Wilderness Program; or serve in the Student Association.
+There is so much to do at St. Mike’s that you’ll keep yourself busy even if you’re not a skier.
+Our students have low-cost access to the shows at the Flynn Performing Arts Center; they volunteer; go downtown; join clubs and theater production; play intramural sports; explore with the Adventure Sports Center or serve in the Student Government Association.

 Please visit Student Financial Services for information about tuition, room and board, and other fees.

 Saint Michael’s offers competitive merit scholarships that are based on academic achievement and promise.
 Scholarships range from $1,000 to full tuition.
 All accepted students who meet minimum academic criteria will automatically be considered for competitive merit scholarships.
 These are limited in number.

 Use either our Net Price Calculator to get an estimate of your financial aid package.

 The Saint Michael’s College Book Award for Academic Achievement with a Social Conscience recognizes high school juniors who exhibit the characteristics of an ideal Saint Michael’s student.
 Award nominations are submitted by school guidance counselors, based on academic success in the high school’s most rigorous curriculum, membership in National Honors Society or an equivalent program, and a demonstrated commitment to social justice issues through leadership, community service, and a genuine concern for others.
 Over 1,000 high schools participate and almost 2,000 students are nominated annually.
 Winners of the book award are eligible for a scholarship ranging from $15,000 to full tuition.

 Saint Michael’s offers two 3+2 engineering programs, one with the University of Vermont and one with Clarkson University.